How To Start Your Own Bullying Prevention System

 A successful anti-bullying program often extends beyond the school's walls.
 When forming your program, receiving support from local organizations, national organizations, and social media might be helpful.
 When you have a program that everyone has their eyes on, it may be more successful.
 You might also gain your students' attention if the program receives attention on popular platforms and television shows.

-Build a long-term program
+Build a long-term program for those who have been bullied

 When developing goals for your program, establish short- and long-term milestones.
 Long-term goals can help ensure that the program lasts for years and pave the way toward more kindness and empathy in the school system.
 While anti-bullying programs can be challenging to maintain and may lose momentum over time, setting them up for success from the beginning may give them an extra boost.
 Ensure a leadership team so others can take over in the event of an emergency in your life.